juliancb01/genome_assembly/README.md

 # Genome_Assembly
-This repository is for my Masters project (2024-June 2025), related to aim 1 of 3: genome assembl.
+This repository is for my Masters project (2024-June 2025), related to aim 1 of 3: genome assembly.

 Any scripts related to DNA data, assembly &amp; analysis of related outputs.
 Details of files contained in each folder are described below